annyh/annyh.github.io/_posts/2020-05-11-curb-online-spending.md

 ---
 layout: post
-title: 8 tips to curb online spending
+title: 8 tips to curb spending
 tags: personal shopping
 ---

 I'm admist a self-imposed [shopping ban](../shopping-ban).
 During this past month I've improved at controlling my spend.
 I haven't bought any clothing online for almost two weeks, and don't feel the urge to buy now.
 Here are 8 tips to curb online spending.

 ### 1. Find a new hobby
 My former hobby was buying upscale clothing at a reasonable price.
 Over time, snapping up deals depleted my bank account and overflowed my closet.
 Eventually I realized my research skills could be put to better use.
 Nowadays I develop mobile apps as a hobby, because I know the importance of a good user interface in getting people to do what you want.
-I will blog more on my first [Android](https://www.android.com/) app, created with [react-native](https://reactnative.dev/)!
+I will blog more on my [first Android app, created with react-native](../quotes-app).

 ### 2. Try selling the items
 *I can always resell it* was one of my favorite excuses to justify a new purchase.
 To experience reselling I've started [selling items on Poshmark](../shopping-experience), and surprise surprise, clothes are way more *difficult to sell* than imagined.
 The many factors at play include the season, fit, trendiness, ...
 Nevertheless selling clothes online is a new hobby of mine, because it is much more intellectually challenging and satisfying than buying.